danielramirez4399/IBM-Data-Science-Certification/Project_1_Extracting and Visualizing Stock Data/README.md

-# Project 1 – Extracting and Visualizing Stock Data
+# 📊 Stock Data Analysis & Visualization

-## 🧩 Overview
+## 🧩 Problem Statement
-Extraction of essential data from a dataset and displaying it as a necessary part of data science, to make correct decisions based on the data.
-In this project, i extracted some stock data, then i displayed it in a graph.
+Financial markets generate large volumes of data that require processing and visualization to identify trends and support decision-making.
+This project focuses on extracting, cleaning, and visualizing stock market data to explore patterns in asset behavior.

+---

 ## 📊 Datasets
 - **Name:** Tesla stock data